 - Add in quartered cucumbers, mushrooms, carrots, corn or even asparagus.

-- You can add a chopped hard boiled egg if you are a fan of egg in your salads!
+- You can add a chopped hard boiled egg on the side if you are a fan of egg in your salads!

 How do you eat a mason jar salad?

-Step 2: Dump the jars contents into a bowl and stir to combine the dressing with all of the fixin’s.
-OR – Shake the jar to mix the dressing all around and eat straight from the jar or dump the “tossed” salad into a bowl!
+Simply unscrew the lid or cap, then dump the jars contents into a bowl and stir to combine the dressing with all of the fixings.
+Or shake the jar to mix the dressing all around and eat straight from the jar, or invert the “tossed” salad into a bowl or plate.

 - 2 cups cherry tomatoes, washed and halved